 Emma Miranda Moore tells stories using film and photography.
-After many successful years in fashion photography, her narrative centred approach to stills naturally led to her making moving image.
+After many successful years in fashion photography, her narrative centred approach to stills has naturally led to her making moving image.

 Originally fine art trained, all her work pulls the viewer into a specific time and place while conveying the emotion of the moment.
 A recurring theme in her work is the contrast between urban reality and dreams or a sense of longing for elsewhere.
 The characters she creates whether in her fashion, film or portrait work are strong, flawed and real.
 She works with actors and dancers as well as models to communicate her vision.